argoproj/argo-cd/docs/user-guide/commands/argocd_app_add-source.md

       --revision string                            The tracking source branch, tag, commit or Helm chart version the application will sync to
-      --revision-history-limit int                 How many items to keep in revision history (default 10) --self-heal                                  Set self healing when sync is automated --set-finalizer                              Sets deletion finalizer on the application, application resources will be cascaded on deletion
-      --sync-option Prune=false                    Add or remove a sync option, e.g add Prune=false.
+      --revision-history-limit int                 How many items to keep in revision history (default 10) --self-heal                                  Set self healing when sync is automated --sync-option Prune=false                    Add or remove a sync option, e.g add Prune=false.
 Remove using `!` prefix, e.g. `!Prune=false`
       --sync-policy string                         Set the sync policy (one of: none, automated (aliases of automated: auto, automatic))
       --sync-retry-backoff-duration duration       Sync retry backoff base duration.
 Input needs to be a duration (e.g. 2m, 1h) (default 5s)
       --sync-retry-backoff-factor int              Factor multiplies the base duration after each failed sync retry (default 2)
       --sync-retry-backoff-max-duration duration   Max sync retry backoff duration.
 Input needs to be a duration (e.g. 2m, 1h) (default 3m0s)
-      --sync-retry-limit int                       Max number of allowed sync retries --upsert                                     Allows to override application with the same name even if supplied application spec is different from existing spec
-      --validate                                   Validation of repo and cluster (default true) --values stringArray                         Helm values file(s) to use --values-literal-file string                 Filename or URL to import as a literal Helm values block
+      --sync-retry-limit int                       Max number of allowed sync retries --validate                                   Validation of repo and cluster (default true) --values stringArray                         Helm values file(s) to use --values-literal-file string                 Filename or URL to import as a literal Helm values block